 On the way up from Mascota you pass through the towns of La Hierbabuena and Cimarrón Chico.

-The town has a little plaza, a kiosko and a nice church.
-The main activities in town now are handcrafts, agriculture and Raicilla production which is a liquor produced from an agave plant called Lechuguilla.
+The town has a little plaza, a kiosk, and a nice church.
+The main activities in town now are handicrafts, agriculture and Raicilla production which is a liquor produced from an agave plant called Lechuguilla.

 More information on Navidad, visit their FB Page.